Anas-The-Developer/css-beginner-projects/README.md

 Made Two Websites to practice CSS Display

 ### 10 - CSS Design Agency
-Made a very beautiful website using all CSS I have learned
+Made a very beautiful website by using all CSS I have learned

+### 11 - Student Dashboard
+Made a Student Dashboard by implementing all CSS I have learned

 **## 🎯 Purpose